Do you know how it is said there is nothing new under the sun?

 - Critical reasoning skills

 He’s also learning to remember what he’s been taught so he can piece things together.
 It’s not always an easy thing,

-As he gets older I will be assigning him philosophers and philosophies to research and to show me what is truth (which is a meeting ground) and what turns away from truth (which is also a meeting ground).
-Through that work we can better understand what people are thinking and why they form the opinions they do.
+As he gets older, I will be assigning him philosophers and philosophies to research and to show me what is truth (which is a meeting ground) and what turns away from the truth (which is also a meeting ground).
+Through that work, we can better understand what people are thinking and why they form their opinions.

-Consider Dinogenes of Sinope.
+Consider Diogenes of Sinope.
 Who lived under a washing tub, giving up all he had in search of contentment and peace.
-The truth… we do have give up ourselves, giving ourselves over to something else (God) in order to truly find peace.
-His turning away from truth was in not realizing what we have give up TO God.
-That without God true peace cannot be attained.
+The truth… we do have to give up ourselves, giving ourselves over to something else (God) to truly find peace.
+His turning away from the truth was in not realizing what we have give up TO God.
+That without God, true peace cannot be attained.

-Or Epicurus who believed that losing the fear of death would make a person happy.
-The bible tells us that death is conquered, we need not have any fear of it. (his seeing truth) This isn’t something we can do in our power though (His turning away from truth).
+Or Epicurus, who believed that losing the fear of death would make a person happy.
+The bible tells us that death is conquered; we need not have any fear of it. (his seeing truth) This isn’t something we can do in our power, though (His turning away from the truth).

-Then Mozi who thought that treating everyone the same would lead to universal peace.
-Seeing the truth that God calls us to love our neighbours as ourselves.
-But not seeing that it is God’s action that needs to peace between peoples.
+Then Mozi thought that treating everyone the same would lead to universal peace.
+Seeing the truth that God calls us to love our neighbors as ourselves.
+But not seeing that it is God’s action that needs peace between peoples.

-Studying the philosophers of old, Christian or Not, helps us to better define our worldview and helps us to understand the world view of others.
-And in this changing world with folks making up their worldview as they go along, understanding how they get there helps us to form connections and thereby help us lead them seeing truth, as much as we can.
+Studying the philosophers of old, Christian or Not, helps us define our worldview better and helps us to understand the world view of others.
+And in this changing world, with folks making up their worldview as they go along, understanding how they get there helps us form connections and help us lead them to see truth as much as possible.